davidledwards/zookeeper/zookeeper-client/README.md

 ## Documentation

-API documentation can be found [here](https://davidedwards.io/zookeeper/api/1.4/com/loopfor/zookeeper/index.html).
+API documentation can be found [here](https://davidedwards.io/zookeeper/api/1.5/com/loopfor/zookeeper/index.html).

 ## Dependency Information

 This library is published in the Maven Central Repository.
-Dependency information can be found [here](https://search.maven.org/artifact/com.loopfor.zookeeper/zookeeper-client_2.12/1.4.1/jar).
+Dependency information can be found [here](https://search.maven.org/artifact/com.loopfor.zookeeper/zookeeper-client_2.13/1.5/jar).

-This release is compiled against _Scala 2.12_, which by extension, depends on _Java 1.8_.

 ## License

-Copyright 2019 David Edwards
+Copyright 2020 David Edwards

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.